 The Company filed an application to allow for drilling in November 2017 and at the request of the authorities submitted additional technical information including a geophysical survey to identify underground water resources in August 2018.
-On April 29, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department, a division within the Colombian Ministry of the Environment.
-The Company is appealing the decision.
-As a result of the permit application denial, the Company wrote-down the project to \$nil and recorded an impairment expense of \$87,241 in its consolidated financial statements for the year ended February 28, 2019.
+On April 29, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department ("Forestry"), a division within the Colombian Ministry of the Environment.
+The Company appealed the decision which was rejected by Forestry in November 2019.
+The Company continues to work with environmental experts and legal advisors to address Forestry's concerns and explore best options to obtain approval.

+As a result of the permit application denial, the Company wrote-down the project to \$nil and recorded an impairment expense of \$87,241 in the year ended February 28, 2019.